-I am a VMO at the Cooma Hospital and cover Emergency Medicine and In-patient care on a roster basis.
 One of my interests is in teaching and learning, and I have been very involved with the training of GP registrars since 1993.
 Since 2006 I have held an appointment as a Senior lecturer in the ANU Rural Clinical School as well as the Academic Co-ordinator for the Monaro Region.

 My other areas of interest in the medical field include Mental Health and Geriatric Medicine.